 Portobello Fajitas

-Tender thick slices of fajita-seasoned portobello mushrooms into toasty-warm yellow corn tortillas and topped it with charred peppers onions and fresh avocado, tomatoes and torn cilantro leaves.
+Tender thick slices of fajita-seasoned portobello mushrooms tucked into toasty-warm yellow corn tortillas and topped it with charred peppers and onions, fresh avocado, tomatoes and cilantro.
 A delicious meatless meal!

 Ingredients